foscanit/project-3/README.md

 Finally, I also located the successful tech companies from the cleaned dataframe into the same map and I added circles (7) using these companies' coordinates to check which one had more places inside its ratio.
 These are the images for each area:

 ![image1](https://github.com/foscanit/project-3/blob/main/images/grey.png)

 ![image2](https://github.com/foscanit/project-3/blob/main/images/blue.png)

 ![image3](https://github.com/foscanit/project-3/blob/main/images/green.png)

 ![image4](https://github.com/foscanit/project-3/blob/main/images/purple.png)

 As you can see, the last image shows three circles where most of the sites are located.
-And when I looked closely I realized the orange circle was the one

 ![image5](https://github.com/foscanit/project-3/blob/main/images/three%20circles.png)